CityOfPhiladelphia/property/README.md

-# Philadelphia Property Search Application
+# Philadelphia Property Search App
 You can use this application to search and compare property data in the City of Philadelphia

 ## Technology